AdobeDocs/dynamic-media-classic.en/help/using/setting-ecatalog-viewer-presets.md

    * **Edit an eCatalog Viewer Preset** - Select an eCatalog Viewer Preset, then select **[!UICONTROL Edit]**.
 Select **[!UICONTROL Save As]** after you finish creating the preset.

-1. On the Configure Viewer screen, enter a name for your eCatalog Viewer Preset.
+1. On the Configure Viewer page, enter a name for your eCatalog Viewer Preset.
-1. In the Configure Viewer screen, set the options you want.
+1. On the Configure Viewer page, set the options you want.

    select the **[!UICONTROL Info Tip]** icon next to the option if you want to read its description.